20 Types of Journals to Keep

 We believe you can’t imagine going on a trip without taking any photos.
 And where do these photos end up?
 Facebook?
 Instagram?
 Somewhere on the cloud?

-Travel journaling is so much more than a plain recording of what you saw, ate, or visited.
-It’s more about how it made you feel, the emotions you experienced, and how it engaged all your five senses to result in the final imprint the destination had on you.
 To enhance your travel entries, you may also include photos or sketches that you captured.
-Even if you’re not an artist, you can still get inspired by something you saw on your trip.
-You can also include tickets, packing lists, important numbers and addresses, go-to lists, or even short dictionaries with words and phrases you learned in other countries.
+Even if you’re not an artist, you can get inspired by something you saw on your trip.
+You can also include tickets, packing lists, important numbers and addresses, go-to lists, or even short dictionaries with words and phrases you learned while traveling and exploring.

 Travel Journaling Benefits

-• It’s a fun and creative way of preserving memories from a journey;
+- It’s a fun and creative way of preserving memories from a journey;

-• Helps you reduce packing anxiety, as everything you need to check is in one place: numbers, addresses, packing lists, shopping lists, etc;
+- Helps you reduce packing anxiety, as everything you need to check is in one place: numbers, addresses, packing lists, shopping lists, etc;

-• You don’t depend on your mobile phone’s battery for that kind of information if you have it all written down;
+- You don’t depend on your mobile phone’s battery for that kind of information if you have it all written down.

 Who’s It Best For